yyan33/basic_rpg/README.md

 * Character and equipment stats stored and loaded from local SQLite database
 #####World
 * Start, End, Monster, and Empty Rooms
-* Monster Rooms possess a monster for the player to defeat
+* Monster Rooms possess a monster of chosen strength for the player to defeat
 * Empty Rooms are purely for dialogue/atmosphere
 * Every Room has an entry text
 * Loot (weapons/armor) can optionally be contained in either type of room